 Health insurance is GST-free.
 Life insurance is input-taxed.
 General insurance is taxed.
 Reverse charges may apply to services or rights supplied from offshore, where the recipient is registered or required to be registered, and uses the supply solely or partly for a non-creditable supply.

 GST is applicable to cross-border supplies of digital products and services imported by Australian consumers from 1 July 2017.
 This measure ensures that digital products and other imported services supplied to Australian consumers by foreign entities are subject to the GST.
 Non-resident suppliers are required to register, collect, and remit GST on the digital products and services that they provide to Australian consumers.

 The way Australia's GST rules apply to all cross-border supplies that involve non-resident entities operate to ensure that non-resident businesses do not have to engage in Australia’s GST system unnecessarily.
 This includes switching off the GST liability for certain supplies between non-residents and extending the GST-free rules to certain supplies made to non-residents.

 Wine equalisation tax (WET)

 The federal government levies WET at the wholesale level at a rate of 29%, in addition to 10% GST, which is calculated on the price including the WET, and it applies to wine from grapes, fruit and certain vegetables, mead, and sake.
 Retailers do not receive an input tax credit for WET.
-A rebate is available to a wine producer of 29% of the wholesale price (excluding WET or GST) for wholesale sales, and of 29% of the notional wholesale selling price for retail sales and applications for own use (up to a maximum rebate of AUD 350,000 from 1 July 2018).
+A rebate is available to a wine producer of 29% of the wholesale price (excluding WET or GST) for wholesale sales, and of 29% of the notional wholesale selling price for retail sales and applications for own use (up to a maximum rebate of AUD 350,000).

 Luxury car tax